 My research combines rhetoric, history, and political theory, political philosophy, and political science to understand the relationship between American democracy and its communication practices.
 I am the author of Founding Fictions and Demagogue for President: The Rhetorical Genius of Donald Trump and the co-editor of The Rhetoric of Heroic Expectations: Establishing the Obama Presidency.
 My newest research project is on how ubiquitous propaganda has ruined our public sphere and what we can do about it.

 My scholarship has been published in The Quarterly Journal of Speech, Presidential Studies Quarterly, Rhetoric & Public Affairs, Argumentation & Advocacy, and Rhetoric Society Quarterly.

 I am a member of the Editorial Boards of The Quarterly Journal of Speech, Rhetoric Society Quarterly, Southern Communication Journal, Rhetoric & Public Affairs, and the Texas A&M University Press.

 I am a 2016 recipient of the Texas A&M Association of Former Students Distinguished Achievement Award in Teaching, the highest student award given to faculty for teaching at Texas A&M University.
-My book Demagogue for President: The Rhetorical Genius of Donald Trump is a 2021 PROSE Award Finalist: Award for Excellence in Social Sciences: Government & Politics (given for the best academic books of the year).
+My book Demagogue for President: The Rhetorical Genius of Donald Trump is a 2021 PROSE Award Winner for Excellence in Government & Politics and a 2020 Foreword Indies Bronze winner for Government & Politics.